tarik-hodzic/find-a-car/README.md

 This project was built to:

 - Develop a realistic car rental web application
-- Practice full-stack web development concepts
+- Strengthen full-stack web development skills
 - Implement authentication and role-based authorization
 - Work with RESTful APIs and AJAX communication
 - Apply clean separation between frontend, services, and data access layers